 An application may contain claims of different categories, or several independent claims of the same category.
 This is not in itself a reason for an objection of lack of unity of invention if the requirements of Art.
 82 and Rule 44 are otherwise met (the relationship between Rule 43(2) and Art.
 82 is explained in more detail in F‑V, 14).

-With regard to substantive criteria, unity of invention is examined in search and substantive examination in both European and PCT procedures according to the same principles.
+Given the harmonisation of the definitions concerning unity of invention in Rules 13(1) PCT and Rule 13(2) PCT versus Art.
+82 and Rule 44(1) respectively, the criteria for unity in both systems are the same.
+With regard to substantive criteria, Hence, unity of invention is examined in search and substantive examination in both European and PCT procedures according to the same principles.
 This does not apply to the respective procedures themselves, where significant differences exist.

 Consequently, decisions of the boards of appeal rendered according to the former PCT protest procedures continue to be of interest for the consideration of unity in European applications.